RomanGarza/RomanGarza/README.md

 ### I am a frontend developer with the goal of solving our daily life problems with software solutions.👋

-- 💻 I’m currently working on my portfolio.
+- 💻 I’m currently working on my portfolio projects.
 - 📘 I’m currently learning frontend.
 - 🤝 I’m looking to collaborate on any awesome react.js projects.
 - 🤔 I’m looking for help with getting my first web dev job.